coder/docs/guides/admin/resources.md

 However, sharing resources can allow you to provide your developers with access to the computing resources while minimizing underutilization.

-Coder places each developer into an isolated environment and schedules each developer's environment onto the same piece of hardware (in this example, the hardware is a machine with 16 CPU cores).
+Coder places each developer into an isolated workspace and schedules each developer's workspace onto the same piece of hardware (in this example, the hardware is a machine with 16 CPU cores).
 Each developer has access to the resources they need during peak load (e.g., compilation, build); this offers them a performant experience when required.
 However, the shared resources